Denotation: Denotation and reference

 Although they have similar meanings, denotation should not be confused with reference.
 A reference is a specific person, place, or thing that a speaker identifies when using a word.
 Vocabulary from John Searle's speech act theory can be used to define this relationship.
 According to this theory, the speaker's action of identifying a person, place, or thing is called referring.
 The specific person, place, or thing identified by the speaker is called the referent.
 Reference itself captures the relationship between the referent and the word or phrase used by the speaker.
 For referring expressions, the denotation of the phrase is most likely the phrase's referent.
 For content words, the denotation of the word can refer to any object, real or imagined, to which the word could be applied.

 Denotation and meaning

-In "On Sense and Reference", philosopher Gottlob Frege began the conversation about distinctions between meaning and denotation when he evaluated words like the German words "Morgenstern" and "Abendstern".
+In "On Sense and Reference", philosopher Gottlob Frege distinguished so-called Sinn, translated as sense, from Bedeutung, translated as reference or denotation when he evaluated words like the German "Morgenstern" and "Abendstern".
+The translations of the German terminology differ, as past translators have proposed meaning to refer to Sinn as well as Bedeutung, with a strong contemporary preference to interpret meaning as a possible translation of Bedeutung.
 Author Thomas Herbst uses the words "kid" and "child" to illustrate the same concept.
 According to Herbst, these two words have the same denotation, as they have the same member set; however, "kid" may be used in an informal speech situation whereas "child" may be used in a more formal speech situation.